manikandan-e/document/multi-host-postcode.md

 for multiple-host through using IPMB protocol.

 ## Background and References
-The current implementation in the phosphor-host-postd for postcode based on the LPC port 80 connected b/w BMC and single host.

 Facebook Yosemitev2 had an internal solution already for the problem and solution may to add into phosphor-host-postd and phosphor-post-code-manager.